Transition Resources – Home & Community Living

 For more information, contact our office at 816-655-6700 or at email@example.com.
 The overview of the service and a fillable intake form are below for more details.
-Interested transition coordinators should contact Rhonda prior to completing and submitting the form.
+Interested transition coordinators should contact our office prior to completing and submitting the form.

 - Show-Me Home (MFP) Assistive Technology Demonstration Service Overview

 - MFP Assistive Technology Demonstration Service Intake Form

 Tools to Identify AT Needs in Transition